A universal implementation of radiative effects in neutrino event generators: Introduction

 Incorporating radiative effects in event generators is difficult and generator dependent.
 Radiative effects are usually accounted for by applying weights to generated weighted events, but this is not supported by all available event generators.
 The Electrons for Neutrinos collaboration ($e4\nu$) is analyzing $eA$ data~\cite{PhysRevD.103.113003,Khachatryan:2799244} using the large acceptance CLAS6 and CLAS12~\cite{CLAS:2003umf,BURKERT2020163419} spectrometers at the Thomas Jefferson National Accelerator Facility.
 While there is a lot of inclusive $eA$ data, there is very little hadron electroproduction data~\cite{JeffersonLabHallA:2022ljj,JeffersonLabHallA:2020rcp,JeffersonLabHallA:2022cit}. $e4\nu$ focused on quasi-elastic like signatures~\cite{Khachatryan:2799244,Dytman24}.
 Ref.~\cite{Khachatryan:2799244} used Ref.~\cite{PhysRevC.64.054610} approach to account for radiative effects in QEL events using GENIE.
 Looking ahead, $e4\nu$ is working towards a comprehensive electron scattering cross-section library that includes more complex final states and nuclear targets with direct impact on the neutrino community.
 In order to extend Ref.~\cite{Khachatryan:2799244}'s implementation to all interaction mechanisms and experimental conditions, radiative effects must be implemented in a more general way.

 In this paper we propose a general approach based on Ref.~\cite{PhysRevC.64.054610,Vanderhaeghen_2000} to implement radiative effects for $eA$ event generators without modifying the generators themselves.
-It accounts for radiation of a real photon by the electron either before or after scattering, for radiation and re-absorption of a virtual photon (vertex correction), and for virtual pair production by the exchanged photon (vacuum polarization polarization), see Fig.~\ref{fig:diagrams}.
+It accounts for radiation of a real photon by the electron either before or after scattering, for radiation and re-absorption of a virtual photon (vertex correction), and for virtual pair production by the exchanged photon (vacuum polarization), see Fig.~\ref{fig:diagrams}.
 It includes both internal radiation in the Coulomb field of the interacting nucleus, external radiation from other nuclei, interference between initial and final state radiation, and the emission of multiple virtual photons.
 It uses the ``extended peaking" approximation, which assumes the outgoing photons are emitted in the same directions as the electrons.
 It considers only radiation by the electrons; it neglects hadron radiation and low energy second virtual photons from one of the electrons to the nucleus or the radiation of a real photon by the nucleus or one of the hadrons.
 It also assumes the ultra-relativistic limit, $Q^2\gg m_e^2$.
 In the future this concept can be extended to radiative effects in $\nu A$ interactions.

-The implementation is available on the \hyperlink{https://github.com/e4nu/emMCRadCorr.git}{emMCRadCorr} GitHub repository for all neutrino event generators via the standardized \texttt{NuHepMC} standardized output format~\cite{gardiner2023nuhepmc}, available in all the existing neutrino event generators to date.
+The implementation is available on \hyperlink{https://github.com/e4nu/emMCRadCorr.git}{https://github.com/e4nu/emMCRadCorr.git} for all neutrino event generators via the standardized \texttt{NuHepMC} output format~\cite{gardiner2023nuhepmc}, available in all the existing neutrino event generators to date.

 The paper is organized as follows.
 The new radiative method is described in Sec.~\ref{sec:principle}.
 The implementation for $(e,e'p)$ events is described in Sec.~\ref{sec:proofprincpile} and validated against H$(e,e'p)$ data and a \texttt{SIMC} calculation using GENIE in Sec.~\ref{sec:validation}.
 Sec.~\ref{sec:nonqe} describes the method implications for non-QEL processes.
 Sec.~\ref{sec:uncertanty} discusses the uncertainties due to the approximations used.